 Graphic design is growing, but it varies based on the area of specialization.
 The U.S. Bureau of Labor Statistics reports that there will be an overall decline in graphic design employment through to 2029.
 However, this is largely based on the declining print industry as opposed to the graphic design industry.
 There will be fewer opportunities for Graphic Designers in the areas of newspapers, periodicals, book and directory publishers.
-On the other hand, digital design is becoming increasingly popular, and the career outlook is much more favourable.
+On the other hand, digital design is becoming increasingly popular, and the career outlook is much more favorable.
 Graphic Designers with skills in website design, animation, mobile and application design, and multimedia and virtual design are in high demand.
 Other fields of design, such as UI and UX design, also report a high growth.

 How Do I Start a Career in Graphic Design?

 The first and most obvious step is to learn about graphic design theory and elements.
 This can be done through your own research or enrolling in a graphic design course.
 A graphic design course will equip you with the necessary knowledge and give you a chance to work on different projects (a graphic design degree will almost never be required for a graphic design job).

 You will also need to master common graphic design tools, such as Photoshop, Illustrator and InDesign.
-These tools are used by many Graphic Designers in their day-to-day work, so becoming familiar with these tools and their functions is essential.
+These tools are used by any professional Graphic Designer in their day-to-day work, so becoming familiar with these tools and their functions is essential.

 Whether you want to work in-house, at an agency, or as a freelancer, you will need to build your portfolio first.
 Create personal projects or volunteer to get some practical experience to add to your portfolio.
 Employers and potential clients will want to see examples of your work, so create a strong and appealing portfolio that showcases your skills.